Environmental racism: Socioeconomic aspects

 Cost–benefit analysis (CBA) is a process that places a monetary value on costs and benefits to evaluate issues.
 Environmental CBA aims to provide policy solutions for intangible products such as clean air and water by measuring a consumer's willingness to pay for these goods.
-CBA contributes to environmental racism through the valuing of environmental resources based on their utility to society.
-When someone is willing and able to pay more for clean water or air, their payment financially benefits society more than when people cannot pay for these goods.
-This creates a burden on poor communities.
-Relocating toxic wastes is justified since poor communities are not able to pay as much as a wealthier area for a clean environment.
-The placement of toxic waste near poor people lowers the property value of already cheap land.
-Since the decrease in property value is less than that of a cleaner and wealthier area, the monetary benefits to society are greater by dumping the toxic waste in a "low-value" area.
+CBA can contribute to environmental racism through the valuing of environmental resources based on their utility to society.
+When someone is willing and able to pay more for clean water or air, their payment financially benefits society more than when people cannot pay for these goods, which can create a burden on poor communities.
+This can manifest through discriminatory or disproportionate siting, in which hazardous waste sites are disproportionately placed in communities with a higher percentage of low-income or minority households.
+This form of economic valuation can contribute to these siting practices and further entrench environmental racism through the devaluation of property values in these communities.
+Economic property valuation can also contribute to environmental racism through environmental gentrification, which describes the process that can occur when the removal of decontamination or creation of green spaces in low-income and communities of color leads to higher-income, often White, populations moving to these areas.
+The improvement of the environmental quality of these communities, while often intended to reduce health disparities and advance environmental justice, can lead to an increase in property values that can displace previous residents.